twilight-project/testnets/open-tetnet-2/btc-signer-docker/readme.md

 ```shell
 bitcoind
 ```
-In case, the a non-default home directory was used during installation:
+In case, a non-default home directory was used during installation:

 ```shell
 bitcoind -datadir=/path/to/bitcoin/home